Almond Flour Banana Muffins

 - Easy to make – all that is needed to make these almond flour banana bread muffins is a fork and a bowl.
 No fancy equipment is needed to mix up this simple batter.
 This would be a great recipe to get help from the kids with!

 - Great for meal prep – these gluten free banana muffins last all week in the fridge and are freezer friendly as well!
-Great for breakfast on the go or a quick and healthy afternoon snack.
+Great for breakfast on the go or a quick afternoon snack.

 - Easy to find ingredients – you can find all the ingredients you need to make these muffins at your local grocery store, Trader Joe’s or online at Thrive Market.